Advanced method courses

 Activities directed towards shaping scientific skills and research experience

-The Annual Retreat 2020 takes place at Congress Centrum Alpbach from 29th to 31st January.
+The next Annual Retreat 2021 is going to take place at Congress Centrum Alpbach from 27th to 29th January 2021.

 Yearly presentation of PhD thesis and progress by PhD students to their PIs and CRC researchers with scientific and strategic discussions; slots for guest keynote speakers and further activities, exclusively organized and invited by PhD students.